-Mr Stuart Jones was appointed as Company Secretary on the 18 November 2015.
-Mr Jones has over 10 years' financial management and administration experience within the accounting profession and commerce.
+Mr Stuart Jones has over 10 years' financial management and administration experience within the accounting profession and commerce.
 He is a member of Chartered Accountants Australia and New Zealand.

 Remuneration Report (Audited)

 This report outlines the remuneration arrangements in place for key management personnel of BTC health Limited - (the "company").